northstowekarate/northstowekarate.github.io/posts/2024/12/07/index.md

 ---
 layout: base.njk
 title: 2024-12-07 Grading at Cambridge Karate Dojo
-description: Northstowe karate club attended it's first grading.
+description: Northstowe karate club attended its first grading.
 We started off with some training with Roy Tomlin Sensei and ended up with 4/4 grading passes.
 Well done!
 date: 2024-12-07
 ---
 # 2024-12-07 Grading